Fauci open to a 14-day 'national shutdown' to stem virus

 Tweets about this

+Jerry James RT @aldotcom: Government infectious-disease expert Dr. Anthony Fauci said he is open to a 14-day "national shutdown." https://t.co/xZiryEg… 3 minutes ago

-RAugust2010 RT @latimes: “I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are d… 10 seconds ago
+Bryan Denton RT @latimes: “I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are d… 3 minutes ago

-Brian RT @bonnieblue4210: @ReesusP So if this is today it will probably happen tomorrow as the situation is rapidly changing
+[email protected] RT @AMHotFlash: Fed Slashes Rate to Near Zero and Fauci Open to 14-Day ‘National Shutdown.’
+“I think we should really be overly aggressive… 4 minutes ago